translate/pootle/docs/server/commands.rst

 in the TM server.

 If no options are provided, the command will only add new translations to the server.

+.. django-admin-option:: --refresh

 Use :option:`--refresh` to also update existing translations that have been changed, besides adding any new translation.

+.. django-admin-option:: --rebuild

 To completely remove the TM and rebuild it adding all existing translations use :option:`--rebuild`.

+.. django-admin-option:: --tm

 If no specific TM server is specified using :option:`--tm`, then the default ``local`` TM will be used.
 If the specified TM server doesn't exist it will be automatically created for you.

+.. django-admin-option:: --include-disabled-projects

 By default translations from disabled projects are not added to the TM, but this can be changed by specifying :option:`--include-disabled-projects`.

+.. django-admin-option:: --dry-run

 To see how many units will be loaded into the server use :option:`--dry-run`, no actual data will be loaded or deleted (the TM will be left unchanged):